Brewing storm to sock Pacific Northwest, Upper Midwest

 In the higher elevations of the Sierra Nevada range, generally above 7,500 feet, winter weather advisories are in effect for four to 15 inches of snow.

 Heavy rain and mountain snow are also anticipated in western Oregon and Washington.
-While Seattle itself may see only an inch or two of rain, the northern Cascades may get up to a foot of precipitation (rain or the equivalent in melted snow) by the time mid-November rolls around.
+While Seattle may see only an inch or two of rain, the northern Cascades may get up to a foot of precipitation (rain or the equivalent in melted snow) by the time mid-November rolls around.
 Mount Baker in Washington received nearly two feet of snow over the weekend.

-Act 2: Possible Blizzard over Northern Plains
+Act 2: Possible blizzard over Northern Plains

 After the atmospheric river lands in the Pacific Northwest and California, its parent storm will lose some steam near the U.S.-Canadian border late Tuesday, but its remnant moisture will bring some snow and low-elevation rain showers to the northern Rockies.